-1. Mid-rise residential uses will generally be located with frontage on collector road, arterial roads, or the Niagara Parkway.

-- 2. Mid-rise residential uses will generally be greater than three (3) storeys, but no higher than six (6) storeys. - 3.
+- 1. Mid-rise residential uses will generally be located with frontage on collector road, arterial roads, or the Niagara Parkway. - 2.
+Mid-rise residential uses will generally be greater than three (3) storeys, but no higher than six (6) storeys. - 3.
 Built forms that are considered mid-rise residential include: - i.
 Townhouse dwellings; - ii.
 Apartment buildings; and, - iii.
 Other cluster or multiple unit dwellings as may be defined by the implementing zoning by-law. - 4.
 Mid-rise residential uses are subject to the following additional development criteria: - i.
 Have sufficient space for the safe ingress and egress of motor vehicles, as well as sidewalks to enable residents to directly access a Collector or Arterial Road. - ii.
 Where direct access to a Collector or Arterial Road is not possible, the development may gain access to the Collector or Arterial Road from a Local Road, subject to approval from the Town. - iii.
-Be located on a site of suitable size for the proposed development. - iv.
-Provide adequate landscaping, on-site amenity features and spaces, onsite parking, on-site waste pickup, buffering and stormwater management features including low impact development; - v.
-Be located in proximity to parks, open space, schools, everyday commercial amenities, and active transportation routes, and other public service facilities; - vi.
-Promote multi-modal transportation by having convenient access to the Town's active transportation network; - vii.
-Integrate with surrounding land uses, with particular regard for common elements such as access points, driveways, landscaping and parking areas; - viii.
+Be located on a site of suitable size for the proposed development. - Provide adequate landscaping, on-site amenity features and spaces, onsite parking, and buffering and stormwater management features including low impact development; - v.
+Where development relies of regional waste collection, the development will satisfy the Regional Waste Collection design requirements and includes support for resource recovery of food and organic waste for their residents. - vi.
+Be located in proximity to parks, open space, schools, everyday commercial amenities, and active transportation routes, and other public service facilities; - vii.
+Promote multi-modal transportation by having convenient access to the Town's active transportation network;

+- viii.
+Integrate with surrounding land uses, with particular regard for common elements such as access points, driveways, landscaping and parking areas; - ix.
 Not generate a volume of traffic that has potential to be a hazard for the surrounding land use context. - 5.
 Have regard for Town-wide urban design guidelines.